IbrahimM0stafa/SmartCitySystem/README.md

+## 📖 About

+IoT-Insight-Hub is a real-time data monitoring platform built to gather, analyze, and display information from traffic and environmental sensors.
+It offers a unified dashboard that delivers meaningful insights on road congestion, air quality, weather patterns, and more — empowering users with the tools needed for smarter, data-driven decision-making and efficient infrastructure management.

 # 🌐 IoT Insight Hub

 IoT Insight Hub is a powerful platform for real-time monitoring and visualization of sensor data.
 Designed for smart environments, it centralizes data from environmental and traffic sensors — delivering key insights on weather, congestion, air quality, and more.